 b.
 One (1) additional member from each committee selected by the chair of the applicable Sport Committee.

 iv.
-From Athletes Advisory: three (3) Active Athletes appointed by the AAC chair.
+From Athletes Advisory: three (3) Actively Engaged Athletes selected by the AAC.

 d.
 Chair: The chair of the Selection Committee shall be the National Officials Committee chair, or his or her designee, who shall serve for a term that coincides with the National Officials Committee chair’s term of office.